What is it like to play on a Travel team?

 What Does It Take To Make The Team?

-The first step is to participate in the tryout that is appropriate for your child’s age and school grade.
+The first step is to participate in the assessment that is appropriate for your child’s age and school grade.
 Tryouts are held in June for the Fall – Spring Season.

-Our professional Director of Coaching conducts the tryouts for all players each year and with the Travel Director determines the placement for each player that is best for his or her development.
+AYSA conducts the assessments for all players each year and determines the placement for each player that is best for his or her development.
 Sometimes the result of the placement is to play on the most competitive Division 1 team, and sometimes the best place is a team that plays in a lower division.
-All teams receive the same high-quality training from our Director of Coaching (DOC) and staff throughout the season.

-And sometimes the best place for a player is to continue in the Recreational program, which is also conducted by our Director of Coaching and staff.
+And sometimes the best place for a player is to continue in the Recreational program, which is also conducted by our Recreation Program Director and staff.

 How Are Teams Organized?

 We field teams from the 2nd grade (a.k.a.
 U8 or 8U) to the 8th grade (a.k.a.
 U14 / 14U).
-There are separate teams for boys and girls.
-Volunteer parents coach the teams along with the DOC and staff.
+There are separate teams for boys and girls per Massachusetts Youth Soccer Association rules.
+Volunteer parents coach the teams.
 Our parent-coaches generally stay with the team from one season to the next.

 Different age/grades have different roster sizes, field sizes, ball sizes, and number of players on the field: 2nd grade (8U) – 4th grade (10U) play 7 v 7, 5th (11U) & 6th (12U) grade play 9 v 9, and 7th (13U) and 8th grade (14U) play full 11 v 11.
 The fields, goals, and game lengths are sized according to the format for the grade.

-After the conclusion of the week of tryouts, the DOC will compile the evaluations and the process of forming teams will begin.
-This takes approximately one week after which each player will receive his or her placement for the school year (fall and spring seasons).
-After receiving the notification, the player will have one week to register for the team on which they are placed.
-This short window is necessary so that the teams can be finalized and if necessary, players can transfer up to the higher team in their age/grade to fill unused roster places.
-All placements for the top-division team are final for the entire school year.
-A player will not be moved ‘down’ to a lower division team during the year.
-However, players from lower division or Rec may be offered to transfer ‘up’ if recommended by the DOC and approved by the Travel Director.
+After the assessments, AYSA staff will compile the evaluations and the process of forming teams will begin.
+This takes approximately one to two weeks after which each player will receive his or her placement for the school year (fall and spring seasons).
+After receiving the notification, the player will have two weeks to register for the team on which they are placed.

 What About New Kids in the Fall?